Do different kinds of photon-pair sources have the same indistinguishability in quantum silicon photonics?: On-chip direct comparison of microring resonators and waveguide spirals

 \section{On-chip direct comparison of microring resonators and waveguide spirals}

 The circuits of Fig. \ref{fig:SiPIC-1}(c) in SiPIC-1 and of \ref{fig:SiPIC-2}(a) in SiPIC-2 allow comparing the quantum interference of photon pairs produced by microring resonators or waveguides.
 Photons are generated in the first MZI while quantum interference measurements are performed by changing the phase $\phi_2$ of the second MZI.
-Actually, this corresponds to a complex HOM measurement sequence (a reverse HOM in the first MZI and a sequence of a HOM and a reverse HOM in the second MZI).
+Actually, this corresponds to a complex HOM measurement sequence (a reverse HOM in the first MZI and a sequence of a HOM and a reverse HOM in the second MZI, see in particular Fig.\ref{fig:SiPIC-2}(a)).

 Let us first consider SiPIC-1.
 Given the CAR and $g_{h}^{(2)}(0)$ values measured for the two RingOn and RingOff configurations (Fig. \ref{fig:CAR_MZI_Spiral_and_Ring}), the pump power was set to 1 mW for RingOn (CAR=19, equivalent to 5\% of accidental counts) and to 3.2 mW for RingOff (CAR=24, equivalent to 4\% of accidental counts).
 Fig. \ref{fig:HOM_Ring_and_Spiral}(a) shows the measured classical-light transmissions from channel 1 (ch3 detector) and channel 2 (ch4 detector) of the second MZI as a function of $\phi_2$.
 Figs. \ref{fig:HOM_Ring_and_Spiral}(b) and \ref{fig:HOM_Ring_and_Spiral}(c) show the measured coincidence rates between channel 1 and channel 2 as a function of $\phi_2$ in the RingOn and RingOff configurations, which correspond to quantum interference of photons generated in rings and in spirals, respectively.
 Note that to compensate for slight variations in the photon-pair generation rate due to the thermal cross-talk (heat flow from the micro-heater on the phase shifter in the second MZI to the first MZI), we normalized the coincidence rates between ch3 and ch4 to the coincidence rates between ch1 and ch2 (see Fig. \ref{fig:SiPIC-1}(c)).